hadi-heydarzade89/motorola/public_html/wp-content/plugins/yith-woocommerce-wishlist/readme.md

 ## Changelog

-### 3.35.0 - Released on 12 June 2024
+### 3.34.0 - Released on 9 May 2024

-* New: support for WooCommerce 9.0
+* New: support for Twenty Twenty-Four theme
-* Update: YITH plugin framework

 ## Support